ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 .. note::

-   See the `Task catalog page <https://ewoks.esrf.fr/en/latest/tasks/index.html>`_ to see the existing Ewoks tasks and which package needs to be installed to use them.
+   The `Ewoks Task Catalog <https://ewoks.esrf.fr/en/latest/tasks/index.html>`_ lists Ewoks tasks provided by Python packages published on `PyPI <https://pypi.org/>`_.

-   For example, the tasks we will use can be found on the `SAXS/WAXS page <https://ewoks.esrf.fr/en/latest/tasks/saxs_waxs.html>`_
+   The tasks used in this tutorial are described on the `SAXS/WAXS page <https://ewoks.esrf.fr/en/latest/tasks/saxs_waxs.html>`_ of the catalog.

 Requirements